countable-web/open-source-corporation/engineering/OPERATIONS.md

 ## Deployment

 While everything uses Docker as described above, every project is basically a unique unicorn in terms of hosting.
-There is an intent to at least standardize a CI solution, possibly Jenkins.
-Only one project currently has this set up.
+We are moving projects to use Jenkins for CI, with 2 automated jobs.

+1. Automatically test any change to the `develop` branch
+2. Automatically deploy any change to the `master` branch

 Generally, deploying involves updatnig the code from the known stable branch
 ```